BsidesPerth/2019-site/about.md

 banner_image_alt: About me
 ---

-Hi, we are BSides Perth, we're excitied to be bringing Security BSides to Perth in 2017
+Hi, we are BSides Perth, we're excited to be bringing Security BSides to Perth in 2017

 To stay updated, [follow us on Twitter](https://twitter.com/bsidesper)